github/docs/content/admin/monitoring-activity-in-your-enterprise/reviewing-audit-logs-for-your-enterprise/audit-log-events-for-your-enterprise.md

 | `org.integration_manager_removed` | An organization owner removed access to manage all GitHub Apps owned by an organization from an organization member.
 | `org.invite_member` | A new user was invited to join an organization. {% ifversion fpt or ghec %}For more information, see "[AUTOTITLE](/organizations/managing-membership-in-your-organization/inviting-users-to-join-your-organization)."{% endif %}
 | `org.invite_to_business` | An organization was invited to join an enterprise.
 | `org.members_can_update_protected_branches.clear` | An organization owner unset a policy for whether members of an organization can update protected branches on repositories in an organization.
-Organization administrators can choose whether to allow updating protected branches settings.
+Organization owners can choose whether to allow updating protected branches settings.
 | `org.members_can_update_protected_branches.disable` | The ability for enterprise members to update protected branches was disabled.
 Only enterprise owners can update protected branches.
 | `org.members_can_update_protected_branches.enable` |  The ability for enterprise members to update protected branches was enabled.
 Members of an organization can update protected branches.
 {%- ifversion fpt or ghec %}